eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/filters/LDAP.md

 2. LDAP filters can rapidly increase in complexity and become hard to read.
 These filters are also usually less efficient when subscribing for data notifications.

-3. SensiNact LDAP filters do not restrict the services or resources returned in snapshots.
+3. sensiNact LDAP filters do not restrict the services or resources returned in snapshots.
 If you wish to restrict to a subset of services or resources then you will need to use a different sort of filter.

 ## Filtering Provider Data